Apple TV 4K vs. Fire TV Cube (Gen 2): What about Firestick?

-You want an ad-free and intuitive interface that's similar to iPhone.
+Get Apple TV 4K if you want an ad-free and intuitive interface that's similar to iPhone.
 Apple TV takes content from all of your apps and puts it in one streamlined “Next Up” list.
 Apple TV is more expensive, but the experience is superior.

 Fire TV Cube

-- Interface: It’s littered with annoying ads throughout and does a poor job of curating content.
+- Interface It’s littered with annoying ads throughout and does a poor job of curating content.
 Prime and Amazon Channels content have extra features and a solid interface.

-- Content: It has all the basic apps that most will need, but it’s missing Vudu and Google Play.
+- Content It has all the basic apps that most will need, but it’s missing Vudu and Google Play.

-- Smarts: You can search for content and control the TV via Alexa with just your voice.
+- Smarts You can search for content and control the TV via Alexa with just your voice.
 For advanced tasks, it's often easier to use the remote rather than ask Alexa.

-- Remote: Alexa Remote is cheaply made and doesn't feel great in your hand, but it has directional buttons and gives a better grip.
+- Remote Alexa Remote is cheaply made and doesn't feel great in your hand, but it has directional buttons and gives a better grip.

 Things To Know